matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/4 Test Estimation Techniques.md

 $$
 E = \frac{a + 4m + b}{6}
 $$
-* The most likely estimate is weighed 4 times and the others only once
+* The most likely estimate is weighed 4 times & the others only once
 * The estimate E is:
   $$
   E = \frac{12 + (4 \times 14) + 18}{6} = 14.33 days